Prevent Potatoes from Sprouting | Yankee Kitchen

-Is it possible to prevent potatoes from sprouting and turning green?
+Is it possible to keep potatoes from sprouting and turning green?
 Also, what exactly are the eyes?
 H.O., Jamaica Plain, MA

 You can minimize the occurrence of sprouts and green patches if you store potatoes in a cool, dark, dry area in a mesh (not plastic) bag or basket for good airflow.
 The eyes are undeveloped buds.
 (In late spring, they can be cut out and planted for an early fall crop.)
 They are edible, but if sprouts develop from them, cut them out.
 The sprouts are usually bitter and often blacken when cooked; also, they contain solanine, a naturally occurring alkaloid that is toxic.